TrackerLounge/TrackingAndComptureVision/README.md

 # Photogrametry and Tracking
 Summary:
+I want to detect the edge of a track reliably.

 I took ~40 images of a track (my human footprint) and used free photogrametry software to convert these images into a wireframe mesh model of the track.
 Even on a high-end graphics card, this can take hours to complete.
 Using Blender3D, I colored the track based on elevation and then attempted edge detection on these colorized images.
 This approach produced better results than raw images but is not fool-proof.
 It is critical to level the model before colorization.